Drove down to southwest Crawford county and accessed some streams from the road.

 It broke through the weeds and out into the open.
 Its head was huge and it was all black.
 Then I caught a glimpse of a skinny medium length tail.
 No bear has a tail like that.
 I was relieved.
 I had a run in with a Rottweiler once on stream and it was really tense for a while.
 This thing was another half size bigger.
 No flop ears on this big muscular all black dog.
 It had shorter ears.

 I pride myself in reading a dog's body language and this one seemed like it might be friendly.
 It ran up to me at full speed and slowed clumsily as it got close to me.
 It came right out in the water with me.
 This all black 150-170 pound dog looked like a black lab and mastiff cross.

 It demanded to be petted and rubbed on me so hard it nearly knocked me over.
 It jumped up on me and put its paws on my shoulders.
+It had a drooling problem like mastiffs I have seen in the past.
+It did a head shake that sprayed the water and me with drool.
 I petted it for a while and then walked back to the vehicle.
 The dog stayed out there exploring.